softcite/softcite_dataset_v2/Readme.md

 # Softcite Dataset Version 2

 This repository contains the resources (data and scripts) related to the version 2.* of the Softcite dataset, a corpus of 4971 scientific articles with software mention annotations.
-This is a gold standard corpus, resulting from multi-stage annotations from a team of annotators and reconcialiation phases by curators to solve disagreements.
+This is a gold standard corpus, resulting from multi-stage annotations by a team of annotators and reconcialiation phases by curators to solve disagreements.
 The dataset is available under CC-BY license.

 For the first versions of this dataset, see [here](https://github.com/howisonlab/softcite-dataset).
 This new repository is dedicated to new annotation iterations on the dataset and is independent from the previous repository for simplification.